Messages or words of knowledge as experienced in the Church.

 As I mentioned in the previous article, “Prophecies”, Christians with these types of gifts (prophecy and messages of wisdom) often mix them up.
 I guess I should really say that God mixes them up.
 Deliberately too, mind you!
 For a starter, one message of prophecy may be dependent on some other information being passed on in the form of a message of knowledge.

 Indeed, I am still not totally sure whether “The third example” above was a message or a prophecy.
-I am referring to the incredible way things fell into place for me afterwards.
-God just seemed to orchestrate many of the events that occurred.
+I am referring to the absolutely incredible way things fell into place for me afterwards.
+God just orchestrated (set-up) so many of the events that occurred.

 Rest assured, the Lord does make it clear in these messages what is expected of us … or … what is going to be provided to us.